Learn The Best Ways To Ensure A Proper Latch On

 If you are engorged and your breasts are hard & round, putting the areola into Baby’s mouth will be hard.
 You may wish to express some milk so Baby can get a proper latch.

 With a good latch, Baby’s nose should be just grazing your breast.
 There will be a small triangle of space (below the nostrils, above the lips) that is not touching your breast; he can breathe through this space.

 When a baby has a proper latch on, his lips should be flared against your breast (like when you are getting ready to kiss someone).
 If the lips are curled in, he is not latched on properly, and you should remove him from your breast and try again.

 If your baby is not latched on properly, don’t hesitate to remove him from your breast and try again.
 It’s far better to get it right than to sit and suffer for 20+ minutes.

 To do this:

-- stick your little finger into the side of his mouth.
-This will break the suction so that you can take Baby off your breast without pulling and stretching your nipple.
+- Stick your little finger into the side of his mouth.
+This will break the suction so you can take Baby off your breast without pulling and stretching your nipple.